Back to People

 1930Age 22

-Changed his name to Alistair
+Changed name from Alfred to Alistair

 Confidence

-Awarded Commonwealth Fund (Harkness) Fellowship to Yale and Harvard
+Awarded Commonwealth Fund (Harkness) Fellowship to US

 Confidence